pshihn/lumin/README.md

 ## Examples

-See it live in action on [lumin.rocks](https://lumin.rocks/) or some code in the [Examples folder](https://github.com/pshihn/lumin/tree/master/examples).
+See it live in action on [lumin.rocks](https://lumin.rocks/) or view sample code in the [Examples folder](https://github.com/pshihn/lumin/tree/master/examples).

 ## License